Who Was Harriet Tubman?

 Husbands and Children

-In 1844, Harriet married a free black man named John Tubman.
-At the time around half of the African-American people on the eastern shore of Maryland were free, and was not unusual for a family to include both free and enslaved people.
+In 1844, Harriet married a free Black man named John Tubman.
+At the time around half of the African American people on the eastern shore of Maryland were free, and it was not unusual for a family to include both free and enslaved people.

 Tubman first encountered the Underground Railroad when she used it to escape slavery herself in 1849.
 Following a bout of illness and the death of her owner, Tubman decided to escape slavery in Maryland for Philadelphia.
 She feared that her family would be further severed and was concerned for her own fate as a sickly slave of low economic value.

 Two of her brothers, Ben and Harry, accompanied her on September 17, 1849.
 However, after a notice was published in the Cambridge Democrat offering a $300 reward for the return of Araminta, Harry and Ben had second thoughts and returned to the plantation.
 Tubman had no plans to remain in bondage.
 Seeing her brothers safely home, she soon set off alone for Pennsylvania.

 Making use of the Underground Railroad, Tubman traveled nearly 90 miles to Philadelphia.
 She crossed into the free state of Pennsylvania with a feeling of relief and awe, and recalled later: “When I found I had crossed that line, I looked at my hands to see if I was the same person.
 There was such a glory over everything; the sun came like gold through the trees, and over the fields, and I felt like I was in Heaven.”